20 Incredible Things to Do in Wellington

 2. Visit the Wellington Botanic garden

-One of the best FREE things to do in Wellington is check out the bush walks, gardens, tree house, duck pond and free summer gigs at the Wellington Botanic Garden.
+One of the best FREE things to do in Wellington is checking out the bush walks, gardens, treehouse, duck pond and free summer gigs at the Wellington Botanic Garden.
 When you’re wandering through the native bush or gardens of this park, you’ll never believe you are still in the middle of Wellington!
 For more free activities, see 22 Free or Cheap Things to do in Wellington.